 One common complaint I'm getting calls about and seeing on social media groups are foggy pictures especially this during the early morning hours.
 I have even had customers wanting to return their cameras because of it.
 They were convinced it was the camera simply because all their camera's were not having the issue until I had them swap camera's between locations and the problem didn't follow the camera.

-I can't say that cellular game cameras fog up more than non cellular, but I can say that I experience the same thing and have for as long as I can remember.
+I can't say that cellular game cameras fog up more than non cellular, cellcams just tell on themselves instantly.
+I can say that both experience the same thing and have for as long as I can remember.
 Especially certain times of the year and some set ups seem to be more prone to fogging than others.
 Recently I had a Tactacam Reveal that was on the edge of a food plot about 3' off the ground getting foggy pictures about the same time most mornings.
 So I removed that camera and replaced it with another camera that was not getting foggy pictures in its previous location.
 This camera is higher end RidgeTec Lookout 4glte Cellular Camera.
 The following morning the same thing happened with the Ridgetec.
 The pictures were fogged up just like with the Reveal and lasted for several hours.
 Now previously this camera was not having this problem where I had it mounted down in the bottom under bunch of trees but on the edge of this food plot it is now experiencing the exact same foggy pictures that the Reveal Camera had.
 I haven't been to the cameras when they were experiencing this but I can say I have never found moisture inside them so I'm pretty sure it's forming on the outside.

 If you find moisture inside the camera then that is another issue and you should contact the camera brand support department.